Q&As: Review Panel

 What is the process if the Panel does not endorse an application?

-If an application is not endorsed, it will return to the NASC/EGL site with an explanation.
+If an application is not endorsed, it will be returned to the NASC/EGL site with an explanation.
+The NASC or EGL site cannot implement their decision.

 What is the process for appealing a Review Panel decision?

-Where a disabled person, their family or the NASC/EGL site involved is concerned that the Review Panel has not followed the Terms of Reference in making its recommendation, they may seek a review of the decision by the CE of the Ministry of Disabled People – Whaikaha or, after 16 September 2024, by the DCE for DSS at MSD.
+Where a disabled person, their family or the NASC/EGL site involved is concerned that the Review Panel has not followed the Terms of Reference in making its recommendation, they may seek a review of the decision by the Deputy Chief Executive for Disability Support Services at MSD.

 More information